Fair Use Information

 - make multiple copies more than nine times in the same class term;

-- make copies of music or lyrics for performance of any kind in the classroom or outside it; show a copyrighted video tape for entertainment purposes;
+- make copies of music or lyrics for performance of any kind in the classroom or outside it; show a copyrighted video for entertainment purposes;

 - copy protected materials without inclusion of a notice of copyright

 The impact of new technology on copyright law is profound and still evolving.
 The concept of intellectual property rights is a daily concern for school library media specialists as they try to provide video and computer resources for teachers and students on their campuses.
 It is recommended that each library have on hand at least one guide to assist in making appropriate copyright decisions.
-One such guide with excellent reviews is:

 Simpson, Carol Mann: Copyright For Schools: A Practical Guide, 3rd Edition.
 Worthington (Ohio): Linworth Publishing, Inc., 2001.